Language is “also an expression of the diversity of thought, each language is also a view of the world.” (Wilhelm von Humboldt)

 The EU and linguistic diversity

-There are currently 24 official EU languages in the EU: Bulgarian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, Swedish.
+There are currently 24 official EU languages in the EU: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, Swedish.

 The European Union pursues a comprehensive and far-reaching multilingualism policy with the aim of expressing the equivalence of the EU languages.
 The European Union promotes and presents itself as an organisation of linguistic and cultural diversity through the documents that are accessible in all the Union’s official languages thanks to professional translators and the right of every citizen to communicate in the language of his or her choice.
 The European Union makes the harmonious coexistence of numerous languages in Europe its flagship, as languages act as a bridge to other people, open access to other countries and cultures and thus promote mutual understanding.
 The EU’s multilingualism policy demonstrates and shows how important professional translation is for the community and what impact it can have.
 So entrust your translation job to a translation agency.
 Smylingua will be happy to assist you and offer you support for your translation project.